 Blossom also acts as a telepresence platform, controlled via a smartphone's mobile browser and the remote user's physical movement.

 Prior to Cornell, I studied mechanical engineering and programming at NC State.
 My graduation cap was kinda famous.
-My past work experiences include NASA MSFC, Honda Research Institute Japan, and Facebook AI Research
+My past work experiences include NASA MSFC, Honda Research Institute Japan, and Facebook AI Research.

 Outside of work, I like to build stuff,